frankhan91/RNN-ControlwithDelay/README.md

 * `config_path`: Config path corresponding to the control problem to solve.
 There are three control problems implemented so far.
 See [Problems and Configs](#problems-and-configs) section below.
-* `exp_name`: Name of numerical experiment, prefix of logging and output.
+* `exp_name`: Name of numerical experiment, suffix of numpy file output.

 ## Problems and Configs

-`equation.py` and `configs` now support the following three problems, corresponding to examples in Section 4.1, 4.2, and 4.3 of ref [1]:
+`equation.py` and config files under `configs` now support the following three problems, corresponding to three examples in Section 4.1, 4.2, and 4.3 of ref [1]:

 * `LQ`: Linear-quadratic problem with delay (3-dimensional or 10-dimensional state variable).
 * `Csmp`:  Optimal consumption in a delayed financial market.